Card Deck Project

 Production & Manufacturing

 The decks will ship in a tin case, which will have custom labels.
-Below is a demo tin they sent me, which I've kicked around for a few months to test its durability.
+Below is a prototype tin, which I've kicked around for a few months to test its durability.

 The number of decks I get manufactured depends on a crowdfunding campaign I plan to kick off in the next few months!
 Each backer will recieve the finished deck, on waxy textured cardstock, in a beautiful old-school tin case, shipped directly to them.